ToastShaman/dropwizard-auth-jwt/README.md

 Check out http://jwt.io/

+## What's new in v1.1.3-0
+* Updated dependencies to Dropwizard 4.0.0
+* Updated dependencies to jose4j 0.9.3
+* This is very much my own branch and tweaks of the code while I experiment with JWT and DropWizard.
+The Upstream project hasn't been updated since 2017 so I'm not sure if it's still maintained.

 ## What's new in v1.1.2-0
 * Updated upstream dependencies to Dropwizard 1.1.2
 * Updated upstream dependencies to jose4j to 0.6.0